 Vivobook 18 brings you an ultrasmooth 144Hz refresh rate for next-level visuals and up to 17 hours of amazing battery life.
 Tackle any task with ease with fast memory and supersized storage.
 Immerse yourself on an 18-inch WUXGA (16:10) display.
 The ultimate everyday laptop at just 0.73” thin and 5.73 lb light.

-A: Yes, this laptop model has 32GB RAM and a 1TB M.2 SSD.
+A: Yes, this laptop has a backlit keyboard.

 Vivobook 18 brings you an ultrasmooth 144Hz refresh rate for next-level visuals and up to 17 hours of amazing battery life.
 Tackle any task with ease with fast memory and supersized storage.
 Immerse yourself on an 18-inch WUXGA (16:10) display.
 The ultimate everyday laptop at just 0.73” thin and 5.73 lb light.